rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudservers-api.rst

 click that language's name in the list across the top of the page.
 For example, to see Cloud Servers code samples coded in python, go to the
-:rax-dev:`SDK QuickStart for Cloud Servers <docs/cloud-servers/getting-started>`
+:rax-dev-quickstart:`SDK QuickStart for Cloud Servers <cloud-servers/getting-started>`
 and click **PYTHON**.

 .. figure:: /_images/cloudserverssdkpython.png